-In accordance with Illinois Statute (330 ILCS 60/5.2), a service member enrolled in courses and unable, because of their military service, to attend classes on a particular day or days has the right to be excused and to reschedule a course examination administered on the missed day or days.
-The student and instructor are to determine if the student will be able to successfully complete the course due to missed classes or if the student needs to withdraw due to military service.
-A copy of military leave orders must be presented to each instructor prior to the student's absence(s).
+In accordance with Illinois Statute (330 ILCS 60/5.2) a service member enrolled in courses and unable, because of his or her military service, to attend classes on a particular day or days has the right to be excused and to reschedule a course examination administered on the missed day or days.
+Additionally, members of the National Guard and Reserve must be excused if their absence is due to required participation in a drill or other military obligation.
+Members must also be allowed to submit any missed assignments within a reasonable timeframe determined with the instructor.
+This is in accordance with Public Act 103-0871.
+The student and instructor are to determine if the student will be able to successfully complete the course due to missed classes or if the student needs to withdrawal due to military service.
+A copy of military leave orders must be presented to each instructor prior to their absence(s).
 Successful completion of the course(s) remains the sole responsibility of the student.
 For additional information please visit www.waubonsee.edu/veterans.

-If a student's military service requires them to take a leave of absence (more than 30 consecutive days of active duty), the student should withdraw due to active military service.
-In accordance with the Higher Education Act 2008; Public Law (110-315), the service member is entitled to be re-admitted in the next class or classes in their program after giving notice to re-enroll.
+If a student's military service requires them to take a leave of absence (more than 30 consecutive days of active duty) the student should withdraw due to active military service.
+In accordance with the Higher Education Act 2008; Public Law (110-315), the service member is entitled to be readmitted in the next class or classes in their program after giving notice to reenroll.